What Does CONCATENATE in Excel Mean?

 - Step 3: select general for text values and enter Finish.

 Suppose, we have a list of text values in a column and we want to CONCATENATE all the text values into a single string value.
-So, if we use the CONCATENATE Function in Excel it takes up the arguments that are the text values one by one, and if the list of the argument is long it is not easier to pass it one by one to the CONCATENATE in Excel as it would take a lot of time and pain.
+So, if we use the CONCATENATE Function in Excel it takes up the arguments that are the text values one by one, and if the list of the argument is long it is not easier to pass it one by one to the CONCATENATE as it would take a lot of time and pain.

 Hence, the CONCATENATE Function has its limitation that we cannot pass a range of values as an argument.
-CONCATENATE in Excel doesn’t work with range if we will pass range value it will pick up the value of the cell of the same row in which we write the CONCATENATE Formula in excel.
+It doesn’t work with range if we will pass range value it will pick up the value of the cell of the same row in which we write the CONCATENATE Formula in excel.

 To overcome this limitation, a new function has been introduced in the latest version of the Excel named TEXTJOIN.
 It also CONCATENATEs the text values, but in a much easier way by taking up the range of values to be CONCATENATEd (A2:A14), rather than specifying each value one by one.
 It takes delimiter as the first argument and second argument checks for the empty cell if the cell is empty it takes it as TRUE and ignores them and other arguments take the range of the values that need to be CONCATENATE.

 This has been a guide to CONCATENATE Function in Excel.
 Here we discuss the CONCATENATE Formula in excel and how to use CONCATENATE in Excel along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel –